Nitrokey/nitrokey-documentation/nethsm/pkcs11-setup.rst

 Network reliability
 ~~~~~~~~~~~~~~~~~~~

-To improve the reliability of the pkcs11 module, it is possible to configure timeouts, retries, instance redundancy and TCP keepalives.
+To improve the reliability of the PKCS#11 module, it is possible to configure timeouts, retries, instance redundancy and TCP keepalives.

 Retries
 ^^^^^^^

-If a NetHSM instance is unreachable, the pkcs11 module is capable of retrying sending the request to other instances, or to the same instance (if other instances are also unreachable).
+If a NetHSM instance is unreachable, the PKCS#11 module is capable of retrying sending the request to other instances, or to the same instance (if other instances are also unreachable).
 It is possible to introduce a delay between retries.

-- Failing Instances are marked as unreachable and retried in a background thread, so they won't be tried unless all instances are unreachable
+- Failing instances are marked as unreachable and retried in a background thread, so they won't be tried unless all instances are unreachable
 - If no background thread can be spawned (`CKF_LIBRARY_CANT_CREATE_OS_THREADS`), failed instances will be tried during normal operations, slowing down the requests.
-To minimise this, such "inline" health checks are limited to 1 seconds timeouts, and only 3 health checks can be attempted per request (this is a worst case situation that can only be reached if a large numbe of instances are failed).
+To minimise this, such "inline" health checks are limited to 1 second timeouts, and only 3 health checks can be attempted per request (this is a worst case situation that can only be reached if a large number of instances failed).
 - The total number of requests is: ``retries.count`` + 1
 - The total timeout for 1 request attempt is: (``retries.count`` + 1) * ``timeout_seconds`` + 3
-- The total timeout for 1 PKCS11 function call will vary because some functions will lead to multiple API calls in the nethsm.
+- The total timeout for 1 PKCS#11 function call will vary because some functions will lead to multiple API calls in the NetHSM.

 TCP keepalive
 ^^^^^^^^^^^^^